ebruchez/ebruchez.github.io/_posts/2024-11-19-apple-1-reproduction-part-4-assembly.md

 I started by quickly inspecting the PCB.
 It was supposed to be electrically tested by the PCB manufacturer, but I still wanted to make sure that there were no obvious issues, and I didn't see any.

 The first components I soldered were the resistors.
-I had measured all of them to see how close their values are close to the ideal.
-All the Allen Bradley resistors I measured were a little high.
+I had measured all of them to see how close their values were to the nominal value, and all the Allen Bradley resistors I measured were a little high, but not by too much, usually within 10-15%.

+.
 I wanted them to look good on the board, so I did the following:

 - carefully bent the leads
 - cleaned the old leads with contact cleaner